2lian/Motion-Stack/docs/source/index.rst

        |doit|
        |test|

-From modular robots with distributed computation, to a simple robotic arm, this package provides control for (multi-)limbed systems.
+From modular robots with distributed computation, to a simple robotic arm, the motion stack provides control for (multi-)limbed systems.
 The goal of the project is maximum flexibility reflecting the flexibility of modular robotics, while abstracting away the complexity of such systems.

 .. toctree::
     :maxdepth: 1